nus-cs2103/website-base/admin/project-w10-mid-v13.md

 #### {{ thumb(1) }} {{ icon_individual }} Start on the full version of the new features

 * Start on implementing the full version of your new feature(s).
 Aim to finish it in v1.3 (v1.4 can serve as a buffer).
 As before, you can divide the work into even smaller increments %%e.g., aim to deliver a v1.2.1 at the end of this week%%.
+* **Maintain the defensiveness of the code**: Remember to use assertions, exceptions, and logging in your code, as well as other defensive programming measures when appropriate.<br>
+  {{ icon_important_big_red }} Remember to enable assertions in your IDEA run configurations and gradle file.
 * Continue to do deliberate project management using GitHub issue tracker, milestones, labels, etc. as you did in v1.2.
 * {{ icon_tip }} We recommend that **each PR also updates the relevant parts of documents and tests**.
 That way, your documentation/testing work will not pile up towards the end.
 * {{ icon_tip }} There is [a way to get GitHub to auto-close the relevant issue when a PR is merged](https://help.github.com/articles/closing-issues-using-keywords/) ([example](https://github.com/se-edu/addressbook-level4/pull/888)).